richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.13.1**
+Fixed small path error to redils.min.css in main bower.json.
+Added header to css as well.

 **Version 1.13.0**
 Moved repo to new location and updated bower.json and package.json to more correct values.
 Added a new experimental slider type `stacked`.
 Outputting redils.css for easier integration with projects.